 Chocolate cupcakes on a cooling rack.

 Step 5: Remove the cupcakes from the oven.
-Carefully lift each out of the cupcake tin to a wire rack to cool.
+Carefully lift each out of the cupcake tin onto a wire rack to cool.

 Add the softened butter and the rest of the ingredients to a stand mixer with a whisk attachment or use an electric mixer.
-Mix on low speed as the powdered sugar and cocoa powder become mixed in.
+Mix at low speed as the powdered sugar and cocoa powder are mixed in.
 Gradually increase to medium speed and mix for another 30 seconds.

 Topping Ideas: